 Operating Loss.
-Corporate expenses in the first nine three months of 2023 increased \$2.0 2024 decreased \$1.4 million, or 7% 13%, from the first nine three months of 2022, 2023, due primarily to higher personnel lower short- and marketing costs, long-term incentive expenses.
+Corporate expenses in the first three six months of 2024 decreased \$1.4 \$0.9 million, or 13% 4%, from the first three six months of 2023, due primarily to lower short- and long-term incentive expenses.

 Liquidity, Capital Resources and Other Matters